 Any company registered for Irish Corporation Tax may be eligible, regardless of size, sector, or profitability.
 The key requirements are that the activity qualifies as research and development under Revenue’s definition, and that the expenditure is incurred wholly and exclusively in carrying out those qualifying activities.

 This is not just for technology or pharmaceutical companies.
-Irish manufacturers, food producers, Construction firms, software Businesses, medical device companies, and agribusinesses have all successfully claimed.
+Irish manufacturers, food producers, Construction firms, software businesses, medical device companies, and agribusinesses have all successfully claimed.
 The test is the nature of the activity, not the industry.

 What activities qualify?